blacksky3/llvm-git/README.md

 ## After succeful build

 After a succeful build of the toolchain you'll need to recompile mesa package, because mesa and llvm are closely tied together.
-Everytime the llvm changes/updates, mesa needs to be rebuilt.
+Everytime llvm changes/updates, mesa needs to be rebuilt.

 You can rebuild mesa and lib32-mesa with this repo: https://github.com/blacksky3/mesa-git.git